Workers' Rights: Breaks

 Daily rest refers to the right to 11 hours of uninterrupted rest break between working days.
 If an employee finishes work at 9 pm, they shouldn’t start work until 8 am the next day.

-Weekly rest breaks entitle workers to either:
+Weekly rest breaks entitled workers to either:

 • An uninterrupted 24 hours without any work each week